 A large number of cases are resolved before the panel or Appellate Body makes determination on the case.
 Such cases can be divided into the following categories: (a) cases in which the measures of the other country are rectified before the case becomes subject to the WTO dispute settlement procedure through use of bilateral consultations outside the WTO framework or the WTO's various committee meetings, (in such cases the claim of WTO inconsistency puts pressure on the country by indicating that WTO consultations might be requested); and (b) cases that are resolved during the WTO consultation phase of the WTO dispute settlement procedure.
-With regard to the cases of category (b), among the 502 cases for which consultations have been requested as of March 2016, 235 cases were resolved before the report of the panel or Appellate Body was
+With regard to the cases of category (b), among the 502 cases for which consultations have been requested as of

-1 Compensation (see footnote 2 below) is a temporary measure pending the withdrawal of the measure (paragraph 7, Article 3 of the DSU).
+8 Compensation (see footnote 2 below) is a temporary measure pending the withdrawal of the measure (paragraph 7, Article 3 of the DSU).
 It is only to be used temporarily to promote action to take remedial action.

-2 Articles 22.1 and 22.2 of the DSU also provide for compensation as a method for encouraging implementation.
+9 Articles 22.1 and 22.2 of the DSU also provide for compensation as a method for encouraging implementation.
 However, it has only been used in a few cases for temporarily extending the compliance period.
 By mutual agreement it was used in the case of United States - Section 110(5) of US Copyright Act (DS160) for the three years during which measures were non-compliant (the parties resorted to arbitration [Article 25 of the DSU] in order to determine the level of nullification or impairment of benefits, with compensation in mind).

-3 For an empirical and multilateral study on the compliance system of the WTO dispute settlement procedure, see "WTO Funsō Kaiketsu Tetuzuki Ni Okeru Rikō Seido" (Compliance system in the WTO dispute settlement procedure) (Kawase and Araki ed., Sanseido, 2005).
+10 For an empirical and multilateral study on the compliance system of the WTO dispute settlement procedure, see "WTO Funsō Kaiketsu Tetuzuki Ni Okeru Rikō Seido" (Compliance system in the WTO dispute settlement procedure) (Kawase and Araki ed., Sanseido, 2005).